pranabmitra/playground/git/README.md

 ## <a name="rebase-branch"></a>Rebase branch

-Let's say we're in a feature branch.
+Let's say, we're in a feature branch.
 We have to rebase the develop to get the latest changes.

 ```sh
 # checkout the develop branch